TAMPA, Fla. — Are you or someone you love having thoughts of suicide? There is help, and you are not alone.

 "The call is 100 percent confidential and can connect people having thoughts of suicide to the resources and help they need," Gibson added.

-Gibson says the national suicide prevention hotline can be used if you're concerned about someone else who may be having thoughts of suicide, including a family member or friend.
+Gibson says the national suicide prevention lifeline can be used if you're concerned about someone else who may be having thoughts of suicide, including a family member or friend.

 He wants to stress the confidentiality and privacy of the hotline calls and encourages people who are struggling to call themselves if they're able to.
 The number will connect them to community resources available to each specific issue or concern they are dealing with.